Understanding Your Bill

 Patients who do not qualify for HCAP or Medicaid will next be considered under the Cleveland Clinic financial assistance policy.

-We Also Offer Pay by Mail Option
+Pay Your Bill by Mail

 Patient Financial Services sends monthly statements to patients for services rendered.
 If you prefer to mail a payment, send to: